JCallico/everythingisawesome/README.md

 ```

 **Current Data Coverage:**
-The project currently has news data for June 1-13, 2025 (13 days of content).
+The project currently has news data for June 1-17, 2025 (17 days of content) with over 180 AI-generated story images.

 ## 📁 Project Structure